Updated: 2 days ago

 “I don’t know how to use social media, so I’m just going to avoid it.”

 Apprehension is valid, but social media isn’t going anywhere; it’s only going to become more prevalent, especially for small businesses.
 Here are 3 reasons why you need to focus on social media marketing:

 Service-based businesses should absolutely be using social media.
 It can be nerve-racking since it is like an open forum for negative comments or bad reviews.
 However, it also presents an interesting dynamic for interaction.
 This happens when a small business engages with customers through polls, feedback, or sharing different aspects of the business.

-Social media allows real-time communication, which is something users crave in 2019.
+Social media allows real-time communication, which is something users crave.